wufle/NodeSailor/README.md

 # NodeSailor

 NodeSailor is a basic network topology mapping, configuration and testing tool.
+It has largely been written by copy/pasting ChatGPT prompts, as I know next to nothing about network configuration or Python.

+*They took our jerbs!*

-I know next to nothing about network configuration or Python - this tool begun as a project created in order to better understand a unique network installation, and at the same time, learn how to write some Python.
+This project was created in order to better understand a certain, unique network installation and at the same time, learn how to write some Python.
+It has evolved in to something that will be useful for future maintenance and testing (for me at least anyway!)

-It has largely been written copy/pasting ChatGPT prompts!

 **Operation Instructions**

 Networks are manually configured by the user when in "Configuration Mode".
-I've included an example config
+I've included a basic example config, 'example network.json'

+In Operator mode, the user can perform basic network testing functions via a simple GUI.
+It is possible to quickly ascertain network status and access other common admin functions, like Remote desktop, File Explorer, Web browser.

 Keyboard Shortcuts and Functions: